Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators_new.md

 ### Nonparametric Monolithic Operators

-These operator classes are used in ROMs where the low-dimensional state approximation is monolithic, meaning $\q \approx \Vr\qhat$ where $\Vr$ does not have a block-diagonal sparsity structure.
+These operator classes are used in models where the state is monolithic, meaning the operators do not enjoy a block sparsity structure.

 ```{eval-rst}
 .. currentmodule:: opinf.operators_new